BeteixZ/BeteixZ/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on some fun stuffs (Am I?);
+- 🔭 I’m currently working on some fun stuff (Am I?);
-- 🌱 I’m currently learning PETSc, Numerical PDEs and some other exciting stuffs;
+- 🌱 I’m currently learning PETSc, Numerical PDEs, and some other exciting stuff;
 - 🤔 I’m looking for help with how to simplify anything, literally anything, my life is too messy;
 - 💬 Ask me about Mathematica;
-- ⚡ Fun fact: I sometimes want to be along.
+- ⚡ Fun fact: I sometimes want to be alone.

 ![](https://visitor-badge.glitch.me/badge?page_id=BillKerman.readme)